-Congress also required that DoT share this information with the U.S. Department of Agriculture (USDA) so that it could investigate any possible violations of the Animal Welfare Act, which sets handling and care standards for transport of animals.
+Congress also required that DoT share this information with the US Department of Agriculture so that it could investigate any possible violations of the Animal Welfare Act, which sets handling and care standards for transport of animals.
 Unfortunately, USDA oversight (spotty at best) is insufficient to prevent animals from suffering, getting lost, or dying at some point after their human companions have left them in the hands of the airline industry.
 A review of the incidents documented since airlines began filing the mandatory reports reveals that dogs and cats have been left sitting on the tarmac for hours and even days.
 Their carriers have been dropped and run over by forklifts.
 Animals have been abandoned in dangerous cargo areas, put on the wrong flight or no flight at all, or escaped - never to be seen again.
-Between the filing of the first report in July 2005 (for incidents occurring in May 2005) and the report from June 2011 (for incidents occurring in April 2011), 215 animals were reported to have died during air travel, 81 injured, and 41 lost.
+Between the filing of the first report in July 2005 (for incidents occurring in May 2005) and the report from May 2017 (for incidents occurring in March 2017), 379 animals were reported to have died during air travel, 208 were injured, and 56 were lost.